MartyIce/martyice.github.io/_posts/2016-04-29-aws-rest-wrapped.md

 	<h3>WDMLABATW of the week(s):</h3>
 	<ul class="padded-li">
 		<li>Longer, more detailed posts take more time!
 I know that you, my rabid readers, have been wondering about the next post, and I hope I haven't brought too much sadness into your lives with this delay.
 In addition to the longer time actually writing, its harder to stay motivated between writing sessions.
 This one sat untouched for days on end, and I'd get depressed just thinking about it.
 Kind of a slog!
 I suspect the secret here is taking it in smaller bites, being OK with yourself when you need a few days off, and steadily marching forward.
 I think/hope this type of thing will get easier with time.</li>
 		<li>I've got a Tweet button!
 I wanted to get this in place, and like I said, this post took longer than I would have liked, so I did this rather quickly.
-Twitter <a href="https://about.twitter.com/resources/buttons#tweet">makes it easy</a>.
+Twitter <a target="_blank" href="https://about.twitter.com/resources/buttons#tweet">makes it easy</a>.
 I plan on making this more robust and complete in the future.
 		</li>
 	</ul>
 </aside>